davidchambers/tutor/README.md

         -h, --help                output usage information
         -f, --format [formatter]  Use this output format.
-Options are: summary (default), json --id                      if set, interpret argument as the gatherer id --name                    if set, interpret argument as the card name
+Options are: summary (default), json

     $ tutor set --help